Family of BBC's Savile offers sympathy to abuse victims

 PAPAL KNIGHT

-BBC Director General George Entwistle, who has been sharply criticised by politicians for his handling of the case, has admitted that the broadcaster has been damaged by the case.
+BBC Director General George Entwistle, who has been sharply criticized by politicians for his handling of the case, has admitted that the broadcaster has been damaged by the case.

 The scandal has reached beyond Britain, generating attention in the United States, where Entwistle's predecessor at the BBC, Mark Thompson, is poised to take over as chief executive of the New York Times.